Celebrating Educators and Quality Public Education

 - One scholarship is designated for an ESP member who wants to transition into the teaching profession, provided an ESP member applies.

-The Student CTA (SCTA) Scholarship in Honor of L. Gordon Bittle offers a maximum of three scholarships of up to $5,000 each.
+CTA Aspiring Educators Scholarship in Honor of L. Gordon Bittle offers a maximum of three scholarships of up to $5,000 each.

-- One scholarship is designated as the Pacific Asian American Scholarship in Honor of Philip Vera Cruz and is awarded to the highest scoring SCTA applicant.
+- One scholarship is designated as the Pacific Asian American Scholarship in Honor of Philip Vera Cruz and is awarded to the highest scoring CTA Aspiring Educators applicant.

-The Martin Luther King Jr. Memorial Scholarship Program encourages students of color to become educators, school nurses, school counselors or school therapists and to promote professional growth for teachers and ESP members of color.
+The Martin Luther King Jr. Memorial Scholarship Program encourages Black, Indigenous, and People of Color (BIPOC) students to become educators, school nurses, school counselors or school therapists and to promote professional growth for BIPOC teachers and ESP members.

 The Human Rights Awards are given annually to CTA members, chapters and service center councils to celebrate the diversity of racial equity and social justice work that CTA members create, challenge and participate in.
 From creating safer spaces and environments for their students and school sites, to programs that help address needs of the whole child, our Human Rights Awards awardees are inspiring.

-The CTA César E. Chávez and Dolores Huerta Education Awards Program provides recognition for educators and their students who demonstrate an understanding of the vision and guiding principles by which César Chávez lived his life.
+The CTA César E. Chávez and Dolores Huerta Education Award Program provides recognition for educators and their students who demonstrate an understanding of the vision and guiding principles embraced by César Chávez and Dolores Huerta.

-Each year SCTA recognizes the contributions of our members, chapters and advisors.
+Each year Student CTA recognizes the contributions of our members, chapters and advisors.
 SCTA Awards are presented at the SCTA Representative Assembly (the annual business meeting of the association) each spring.

 Individual Award Categories include the SCTA W.H.O.
 (We Honor Ours) Award, the Outstanding Chapter Advisor(s), L. Gordon Bittle Memorial Scholarship for Student CTA (SCTA), and the Virginia Ann Shadwick Human Rights Award.
 The Chapter Award Categories include awards for Outstanding Local Chapter and Chapter Membership Recognition.